Survey and Taxonomy of Adversarial Reconnaissance Techniques: Reconnaissance Phases

-We divide reconnaissance into two phases, \emph{external} and \emph{internal reconnaissance} based on the threat models (see Figures~\ref{fig:kill_chain} and~\ref{fig:recon_in_cyber_chain}).
 We could also categorize reconnaissance from the standpoint of the access level required, ranging from \emph{outsider}, through \emph{nearsider}, to \emph{insider}.
 As an outsider, adversaries perform external reconnaissance and can collect publicly available information (e.g., organization or people information) and limited scan results (e.g., public-facing systems, web server version).
 As a nearsider, adversaries can plant rogue routers to collect network information and to compromise user machines (e.g., employees' portable devices or computers)~\cite{yang2012active}.
 Sometimes adversaries manage to gain physical access to the assets of the target organization (e.g., posing as an employee or a serviceman using social engineering) or compromise and take control of them remotely, which enables adversaries to act as malicious insiders and perform internal reconnaissance~\cite{kandias2011insider}.

-\subsubsection{External Reconnaissance}
+\subsection{External Reconnaissance}

-External reconnaissance refers to information gathering before adversaries gain access to a system or internal network.
+External reconnaissance refers to activities before adversaries gain access to the internal network.
 Adversaries can obtain crucial information from public-facing nodes, online footprints, and people, which helps them to prioritize objectives and plan attacks. \emph{Open-source intelligence} (OSINT) is one of the primary approaches for performing external reconnaissance.
-Technical, organizational, and personal weaknesses may be identified by analyzing public sources of information~\cite{tabatabaei2016osint,hassan2019gathering,rosa2019comprehensive}.
-Adversaries can collect public information with the advantage of remaining undetected.
+Technical, organizational, and personal weaknesses may be identified by analyzing public sources of information~\cite{tabatabaei2016osint,hassan2019gathering}, while remaining undetected.